 INFORMAL RESOLUTION

-Program related complaints (or grievances) and procedures are addressed under WIOA (§181(c)) and federal regulations at 20 CFR 683.600.
+Program-related complaints (or grievances) and procedures are addressed under WIOA (§181(c)) and federal regulations at 20 CFR 683.600.
 These complaints are not discrimination-based and are normally filed and processed at the local level.

 Complaint specialists (and back-ups) must perform the following within 15 days of receipt of a program related complaint: